pgale/lineage_15.1_Installation_TSV/README.md

     `adb sideload ~/ThinkSmartView/open_gapps-arm-8.1-pico-20220215.zip`

+> [!NOTE]
+> You will need to re-select ADB Sideload after each one.
+The connection times out quite quickly so you will need to select the ADB Sideload just before you send the command.
+If it's working, you will see a progress update on both the command line and on the device.
+Don't worry if it sits at 47% for up to a minute or so, it's still working.

 13. Disconnect USB cable
 14. Use Vol+/- buttons to select **Factory reset**; Slide camera shutter to select
 15. Slide camera shutter again to select **Wipe data / factory reset** (default selection)